 One account.
 Many brands.
 Same architecture for one or thirty.

 Every operational entity in m18t is brand-scoped.
 The brand-switcher in the sidebar re-shards the entire workspace.
 Encrypted per-brand secret vault.
 Per-brand integrations × environments.
-Same product whether you're a solo founder with three side projects or an agency running thirty client brands.
+Same product whether you're one founder with three side projects or an agency running thirty client brands.

 Most tools assume you run one thing.

 Most SaaS is designed for the single-brand customer.
-The moment you run two brands — a main product and a side project, an agency and its own brand, two client portfolios — the tool asks you to either sign up twice (separate accounts, separate billing, separate vocabulary) or upgrade to an "agency tier" that unlocks basic multi-brand support.
+The moment you run two brands (a main product and a side project, an agency and its own brand, two client portfolios), the tool asks you to either sign up twice with separate accounts, separate billing and separate vocabulary, or upgrade to an "agency tier" that unlocks basic multi-brand support.

 m18t is built the other way.
 Every operational entity has a brand column from the schema up.
 The brand-switcher in the sidebar is the same UI for a founder with two side projects and an agency with thirty clients.
 The architecture doesn't change.